 "A Corner in the Library - Cincinnati Conservatory of Music , Miss Clara Baur, Directress" unused postcard made in Germany, numbered 62 on its divided back, very light album toning.
 In the prestigious Bowden Collection.
 Sold but front side still available for scholarly study & research as an enlarged 300-dpi scan (publication quality) in .jpg format for $3.75. o(c)mmil

 "CINCINNATI CONSERVATORY OF MUSIC, / CINCINNATI, OHIO" post card published by the Cincinnati News Company, made in the USA, former owners violet handstamp on back.
 Not in the Bowden Collection.
-SALE IN PROGRESS o(c)mm
+SOLD RECENTLY o(c)mm

 "Cincinnati Conservatory of Music, Miss Clara Baur, Directress.
 Highland Avenue, Burnet / Avenue and Oak Street" unused post card made in Germany, numbered 63 on its divided back, very light album toning both sides.
 Not in the Bowden Collection. $10.00 o(c)mm

 "Cincinnati Conservatory of Music, Mt.
 Auburn, Cincinnati, O." hand-colored postcard published by the Norwood Souvenir Company, mailed DEC 14 1911 to Mr. A. E. Karg in Findlay Ohio, traces of cancel ink in the front sky, light toning both sides.
 Student Inez wrote in part: '...Recital tonight, tomorrow night + Frid. night.
 Am not going tonight.
 It is sight-singing class.'
 Not in the Bowden Collection. $12.00 o(c)mm